Christians for Socialism: Gatherings

 A number of important gatherings have been held under the auspices of Christians for Socialism.
 In 1972, 400 members met for a week at a textile union hall, urging "class struggle [as] the only valid course to necessary social change in Latin America."
-CPS brought together similar Latin American movements in the Latin American Meeting of Christians for Socialism 1974 in Santiago, Chile.
+CpS brought together similar Latin American movements in the Latin American Meeting of Christians for Socialism 1974 in Santiago, Chile.

 In 1975, the Christians for Socialism conference in Detroit, Michigan, formally introduced liberation theology to the United States.
 This event was a significant convergence where black, feminist, and third-world anti-imperialist movements joined together and recognized each other as peers in the same process of liberation, while also strongly critiquing one another.
 A detailed account of the meeting was published.

 Christians for Socialism groups sprung up in France, Italy, and West Germany.
-In Germany, CPS was a radical rival to Enlightenment liberalism and "German idealism's aspirations to freedom".
+In Germany, CpS was a radical rival to Enlightenment liberalism and "German idealism's aspirations to freedom".

 Critiques

-López Trujillo has critiqued CPS for holding an understanding of liberation too strongly influenced by Marxist political theory rather than the integral Christian liberation stance espoused by the Latin American Episcopal Conference.
+López Trujillo has critiqued CpS for holding an understanding of liberation too strongly influenced by Marxist political theory rather than the integral Christian liberation stance espoused by the Latin American Episcopal Conference.
 It has been said that for some members of Christians for Socialism, there is "no salvation incarnate outside of class struggle."

+Suppression and opposition

+In May 1972, there was opposition to CpS by the Conference of Latin American Bishops' Department of Social Action, due to concerns that the April 1972 CpS meeting was Marxist manipulation of churchgoers to further the CpS agenda.Left-leaning priests from Brazil and Bolivia were supportive but unable to participate in gatherings due to severe police control.
+CpS was short-lived in Chile, due to strong resistance from the Episcopal Conference of Chile under the direction of its secretary general, bishop Carlos Oviedo Cavada.
+In their letter condemning the movement, the bishops there argued that while the church speaks to "politics insofar as it underlies every social reality", it should not be involved in "partisan activity".
+Chilean clergy involved in the movement were banned from political participation altogether in April 1973.

+Disbanding

+The movement was suppressed by the Chilean military dictatorship after the coup of 1973.
+The persecution of the regime led to many key leaders fleeing Chile.
+Father Pablo Richard, one of the most active members of CpS, left Chile at this time.
+Many of the grassroots members of CpS, especially those in poorer areas faced imprisonment, torture and death at the hands of the Pinochet regime.
+In addition to the actions taken against members of CpS by the Pinochet regime, a public condemnation of CpS was issued by the Church, following the coup.